-Recorded images made by an Automated Speed Enforcement system are confidential and shall be made available only to the alleged violator and governmental and law enforcement agencies for purposes of adjudicating a violation, statistical purposes, or other governmental purposes.
+Recorded images made by an Automated Speed Enforcement system are confidential and shall be made available only to the alleged violator and governmental and law enforcement agencies for purposes of adjudicating a violation, statistical purposed or other governmental purposes.

-Do people who lease or rent cars have to pay for Automated Speed Enforcement violations?
+Do people who lease or rent cars have to pay for Automated Speed enforcement violations?

-Yes, if upon the receipt of a notice of a violation sent within 120 days of the violation, the lessor of the vehicle within 60 days thereafter, provide to the city the name and address of the lessee.
+Yes, if upon the receipt of a notice of a violation sent within 120 days of the violation, the lessor of the vehicle within 60 days thereafter, provide to the city of the name and address of the lessee.

 Are there signs posted where automated speed cameras are enforcing?

-The current signs that are installed around each ASE camera are regularly inspected by the City’s vendor, American Traffic Solutions, ATS.
+The Current signs that are installed around each ASE camera are regularly inspected by the City’s vendor, American Traffic Solutions, ATS.
 They are also inspected by CDOT employees to ensure motorists have adequate notice in advance of ASE cameras.